-The next option will alert you if the available power for the chassis is less than the thresholds you specify.
-Input your thresholds in percent format for each level of alert.
+The next option will send an alert if the available power for a chassis is less than the thresholds you specify in each field.